opensearch-project/documentation-website/_api-reference/index-apis/refresh.md

 Introduced 1.0
 {: .label .label-purple }

 The Refresh API refreshes one or more indexes in an OpenSearch cluster.
-In the case of data streams, the Refresh API will refresh a streams backing indexes.
+In the case of data streams, the Refresh API refreshes a stream's backing indexes.

 OpenSearch, by default, will refresh indexes every second on indexes that have received one search request or more in the last 30 seconds.
 To change the default interval, use the `index.refresh_interval` setting in `opensearch.yml`.